-Like every other family in America, schooling will look different for us this year.
+Like every other family in 2020 America, school looks different for us this year.
 We officially made the decision to homeschool.
-However, our switch to homeschooling was not a reaction to COVID like most people.
-Homeschooling has been on and off our hearts for a really long time.
+However, our switch to homeschooling was not a reaction to COVID.

-Finally, we decided that public school was not working for our family in January 2020.
-So, we made the decision to homeschool the following year.
-We told the kids our decision (they were so excited!), and I started researching homeschool methods and curriculums (curricula?).
+So, we decided that public school was not working for our family in January 2020.
+We made the decision to homeschool the following year.
+We told the kids (they were so excited!), and I started researching homeschool methods and curriculums (curricula?).
+All the things!

 The World Came Crashing Down

-We all know what happened next.
-When schools closed in March 2020, and withdrew my daughter from school.
+We all know what happened in the spring of 2020.
+I withdrew my daughter when the schools closed.
 I already ordered some homeschool materials, so we started our homeschool journey right then and there.

-We officially started our new homeschool year the week after the Forth of July.
-I have a second grader, a Kindergartener, and a toddler (who will still attend preschool two mornings a week).
-We are about three weeks in, and so far so good…I think.
+We officially started our new homeschool year in July.
+I have a second grader, a kindergartener, and a toddler (who will still attend preschool two mornings a week).
+We are about three weeks in, and so far, so good…I think.
 Just kidding!
 It’s been great.

-We are learning new rhythms and routine and learningg to give and receive grace and when to push through and when to take it slow.
-I have loved all of it.
+We are learning new rhythms and routines, giving and receiving grace, when to push through, and when to take it slow.
+I loved all of it.
 I love seeing my kids learn new things and knowing I was a part of that.